 The senior leaders are the Head Teacher, two Deputy Head Teachers, four Assistant Head Teachers and Finance Director.
-There is an additional temporary Associate Head Teacher role, initially for one year to focus on a key issue, this year's key issue being literacy and reading.
-Previously there was a Human Resources Director role but this was removed when the role was vacated in year.
+There was an additional temporary Associate Head Teacher role in year, with a key focus on literacy and reading, but this has now ceased and been replaced with additional responsibilities for a member of staff to take forward.
 These senior managers have responsibility for the school at an executive level, implementing the policies laid down by the Governing Body and reporting back to them.
 As a group, the senior leaders are responsible for the authorisation of spending within agreed budgets and the appointment of staff.
 Governors form part of the appointment panel for leadership team roles.